patelvivekdev/AuthJs-Template/README.md

 - [x] Role Based Access | Protected

-> Here I used my domain to select admin user.
-After that admin can another admin
+> Here, I used my domain to select the admin user.
+After that, the admin can add another admin

 ## User Management (Admin)